devesh-2002/devesh-2002/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on MERN Stack and Machine Learning.
-- 🌱 I’m currently learning Gen AI.
+- 🌱 I’m currently learning Gen AI and LLMs.
 - 👯 I’m looking to collaborate on ML or Full Stack Development.
 - 📫 How to reach me: dev241202@gmail.com
 - 😄 Pronouns: He/Him.